 Shifting:Stage Nuremberg

-On Wednesday, May 14, 2025, the Shifting:Stage in Nuremberg will provide insights into innovative teaching and learning approaches and present the latest research findings within the festival track “Innovative Learning.”
-The partner stage is hosted by the Nuremberg Institute of Technology Georg Simon Ohm and the University of Technology Nuremberg.
+On Wednesday, May 14, 2025, the Shifting:Stage in Nuremberg provided insights into innovative teaching and learning approaches and present the latest research findings within the festival track “Innovative Learning.”
+The partner stage was hosted by the Nuremberg Institute of Technology Georg Simon Ohm and the University of Technology Nuremberg.

 Please note: The programme of the face-to-face event in Nuremberg will be mainly in German.

-Dates: The program begins on May 14 at 9:00 AM and runs until 5:30 PM.
-Participants can continue networking until 7:00 PM with snacks, drinks and music.
+Dates: The program began on May 14 at 9:00 AM and ran until 5:30 PM.
+Participants continued networking until 7:00 PM with snacks, drinks and music.

 Location: LEONARDO Centre for Creativity and Innovation, Karl-Grillenberger-Str.
 3A, 90402 Nuremberg.